-Triple therapy with boceprevir plus PEG/RBV for 48 weeks may result in SVR for up to 52% of PEG/RBV partial responders (RESPOND 2; (Bacon, 2011)) and 38% of null responders (PROVIDE; (Di Bisceglie, 2013)).
-Similarly, telaprevir plus PEG/RBV resulted in SVR24 of 54% to 59% among partial responders and an SVR24 of 29% to 33% among null responders (REALIZE; (Zeuzem, 2011)).
-Due to the relatively poor efficacy, prolonged duration of therapy (48 weeks), and poor tolerability, these regimens are no longer recommended.
+Triple therapy with boceprevir plus PEG-IFN and RBV for 48 weeks may result in SVR for up to 52% of patients with a partial response to previous PEG-IFN and RBV treatment (RESPOND 2; [Bacon, 2011]), and up to 38% of patients with a prior null response (PROVIDE; [Di Bisceglie, 2013]).
+Similarly, telaprevir plus PEG-IFN and RBV resulted in an SVR24 rate of 54% to 59% among patients with a partial response to previous treatment and an SVR24 rate of 29% to 33% among those with a prior null response (REALIZE; [Zeuzem, 2011]).
+Because of the relatively poor efficacy, need for prolonged therapy (48 weeks), and poor tolerability, these regimens are no longer recommended.

 II.
 Genotype 2

-High SVR12 rates have been demonstrated in non-cirrhotic genotype 2 treatment-experienced patients who received 12 weeks of sofosbuvir plus RBV.
-Limited data are available in cirrhotic genotype 2 treatment experienced patients; however, in the FUSION study, numerically higher SVR12 rates were seen with extension of therapy from 12 weeks (60%) to 16 weeks (78%).
+High SVR12 rates were demonstrated in patients with HCV genotype 2 in whom prior treatment with PEG-IFN and RBV failed who were retreated with 12 weeks of sofosbuvir plus RBV.
+Limited data are available for treatment-experienced patients with HCV genotype 2 infection and cirrhosis; however, in the FUSION study, numerically higher SVR12 rates were seen with extension of therapy from 12 weeks (60%) to 16 weeks (78%).
 (Jacobson, 2013b) In contrast, the VALENCE trial found high SVR12 rates among HCV genotype 2–infected persons with cirrhosis after only 12 weeks of sofosbuvir plus RBV (88%).
-(Zeuzem, 2013b) Thus, at this time definitive recommendations on the appropriate duration of sofosbuvir and RBV for treatment-experienced, HCV genotype 2–infected persons with cirrhosis cannot be made.
+(Zeuzem, 2013b) Thus, definitive recommendations on the appropriate duration of sofosbuvir and RBV for treatment-experienced, HCV genotype 2–infected persons with cirrhosis cannot be made at this time.
 The decision to extend therapy to 16 weeks should be made on a case-by-case basis.

 III.
 Genotype 3

-The phase 3 FUSION trial compared 12 weeks (n=103) with 16 weeks (n=98) of daily sofosbuvir (400 mg) and weight-based RBV (1000 mg to 1200 mg) in genotype 2 or 3 HCV-infected patients in whom previous PEG/RBV therapy had failed.
-Of patients, 63% had genotype 3; 34% of all patients had cirrhosis.
+The phase III FUSION trial compared 12 weeks (n=103) with 16 weeks (n=98) of daily sofosbuvir (400 mg) and weight-based RBV in patients with HCV genotype 2 or 3 in whom previous PEG-IFN and RBV therapy failed.
+Of all patients, 63% had HCV genotype 3 and 34% had cirrhosis.
 Because persons who had experienced prior relapses to IFN-based therapy accounted for 75% of patients, the number of patients with a prior nonresponse in the study was limited.
-The SVR rate for genotype 3 patients in the 12-week arm was 30% (19% among patients with cirrhosis and 37% among those without cirrhosis).
-Extending therapy to 16 weeks increased the SVR rate among genotype 3 patients to 62% (61% among patients with and 63% in those without cirrhosis).
+The SVR rate for patients with HCV genotype 3 in the 12-week arm was 30% (19% among patients with cirrhosis and 37% among patients without cirrhosis).
+Extending therapy to 16 weeks increased the SVR rate to 62%.